 • A boundary is not an ultimatum.
 “You can’t see your grandkids if you don’t stop doing x.”
 “I’m leaving this relationship if you don’t do x.”

 • Boundaries are not a ‘one and done’ thing.
 You may have to revisit them, reset them or remind people of them.
-Just because you said it to someone one time, does not mean that they will remember or never need to be reminded.
-And that is okay!
+They are something you set and maintain.
+Just because you said it to someone one time, does not mean that they will remember.

 • Boundaries don’t disrespect the values or beliefs of others when you do not agree with them.

 • Boundaries don’t go against someone else’s ‘no’.
 Example: You won’t do x for me, and that makes me sad.”
-Implicitly or directly pushing against someone else’s boundaries.
+Implicitly or directly pushing against someone else’s boundaries, making them not feel safe.
 You’re allowed to share how something makes you feel, you’re not allowed to use it against them in a manipulative way.

 • Boundaries don’t allow you to manage areas of someone else’s life that have no impact on you.